Galeno: Braga

 On 6 August 2019, Galeno joined Braga on a five-year deal.
 The transfer fee was €3.5 million to be paid in instalments, plus value-added tax to take the fee to €4.3 million; the buyout clause of €15 million meant that Porto retained 50% of his economic rights.

 Galeno scored his first goal in the third game of the league season, opening the score after six minutes in a 1–1 draw at Gil Vicente on 25 August 2019.
 On 3 November, he scored twice in as many minutes in a home game against neighbours Famalicão in a 2–2 draw.
-He played four games without scoring in the 2019–20 Taça da Liga, including the 1–0 final win over Sporting CP on 25 January.
+He played four games without scoring in the 2019–20 Taça da Liga, including the 1–0 final win over his previous team Porto on 25 January.
 On 25 June 2020, he settled a 3–2 derby win over Vitória de Guimarães at the Estádio Municipal de Braga.

 On 23 May 2021, Galeno was named the man of the match after Braga defeated Benfica 2–0 in the 2021 Taça de Portugal Final, to claim the cup competition for the third time in club history.

 Galeno scored six goals in as many Europa League group games for Braga in 2021–22; this included two on 30 September in a 3–1 home win over Denmark's Midtjylland.
 In his final game on 22 January 2022, he scored a penalty to equalise in a 2–1 win at reigning champions Sporting.

 Return to Porto

 On 31 January 2022, Porto reached an agreement to purchase Galeno for €9 million from Braga, on a contract until the summer of 2026.
 The buyout clause was €50 million.
 His first goal for the club came on 13 March in a 4–0 home win over Tondela, three minutes after coming on for Vitinha.
+Later that year, on 4 October, he scored his first Champions League goal in a 2–0 victory over Bayer Leverkusen.
+On 13 December 2023, he scored a brace in a 5–3 victory over Shakhtar Donetsk which qualified his club to the Champions League knockout phase.

+On 15 January 2024, Galeno extended his contract with Porto until 2028, with a new release clause being set at €60 million.
+A month later, on 21 February, he scored a late goal to secure a 1–0 win over Arsenal in the first leg of the Champions League round of 16.
+Though, in the second leg on 12 March, he missed the final penalty in the shoot-out as Porto were eliminated from the tournament.

+Al-Ahli

+On 31 January 2025, Galeno joined the Saudi club Al-Ahli for reported transfer fee of €50m.
+In his debut season, he became a member of the squad that won the first-ever AFC Champions League Elite title, scoring a 35th-minute goal in a 2–0 win over Japanese side Kawasaki Frontale in the final, which was held in Jeddah on 3 May 2025.